Qamsar District

 Qamsar District (بخش قمصر) is in Kashan County, Isfahan province, Iran.
 Its capital is the city of Qamsar.
 A mine in the area has been an important source of cobalt probably since ancient times.

 History

-After the 2011 National Census, the city of Jowsheqan va Kamu was split into the two cities of Jowshaqan-e Qali and Kamu va Chugan.
+The city of Jowsheqan va Kamu was split into the two cities of Jowshaqan-e Qali and Kamu va Chugan in 2014.

 Demographics

 Population

 At the time of the 2006 census, the district's population was 10,812 in 3,409 households.
 The following census in 2011 counted 9,225 people in 3,143 households.
 The 2016 census measured the population of the district as 13,247 inhabitants in 4,653 households.